Duality of Theories for the Electrical Double Layer in Concentrated Electrolytes: Ionic Aggregation Approach

 This formalism was further developed by Markiewitz \textit{et al.} to work for asymmetric, multicomponent electrolytes, such as SiILs~\cite{markiewitz2024,Zhang2024} and WiSEs~\cite{Markiewitz2025}.
-For WiSEs, a thorough comparison against MD simulations and experimental measurements was achieved, where overall good qualitative agreement was found for the diffuse EDL as seen in Fig.~\ref{fig:2}, with the largest discrepancy occurring right at the interface.
-To understand why there was a break down of the theory right at the interface, in the Helmholtz layer, Ref.~\citenum{GoodwinHelm2025} analysed in detail the solvation distributions of a battery electrolyte, and found that the maximum number of solvents an ion can associate to reduces at the interface, since the electrode blocks and interacts with the ion.
+For WiSEs, a thorough comparison against MD simulations and experimental measurements was achieved, where qualitative agreement was found for the diffuse EDL as seen in Fig.~\ref{fig:2}a), with the largest discrepancy occurring right at the interface.
+To understand why there was a break down of the theory right at the interface, in the Helmholtz layer, Ref.~\citenum{GoodwinHelm2025} analysed in detail the solvation distributions of a battery electrolyte, and found that the maximum number of solvents an ion can associate to reduces at the interface, since the electrode blocks and interacts with the ion association sites.
+Moreover, the predicted differential capacitance, see Fig.~\ref{fig:2}b), agrees qualitatively with experimental measurements, but the theory over-predicts the magnitude of the capacitance owing to the employed charge rescaling parameter, lack of Stern layer and the LDA nature of this theory~\cite{Markiewitz2025}.